pluralsight/guides/in-review/java-and-j2ee/using-the-rest-interface-with-licas/article.md

 </p>

 <h3>Add a Service to a Server</h3>
-<p>To add a service to a server, you use one of the addService methods.
+<p>To add a service to a server, you use one of the <code>addService</code> methods.
 This can be either remotely using the communication mechanism or locally through a direct reference to the server.
 For a local reference you need to know both the server’s password and admin key, and you then call:
 </p>
 <pre><code>
 HttpServer.getHttpServer(password).getESB(adminKey).addService(…);